vtiwary/MyNotes/Advacned permission nd accounts.md

 }

 once it's applied, stole assumed role credentials can't be used and attacker has no way to invoke STS assuemd role persmission
 But any services which had called Assumed role on this IAM Role will have similar issue..i..e.
-EC2 needs to restart
+EC2 needs to restart to  get new set of credentials